Four Days in September

 Four Days in September (O Que É Isso, Companheiro?) is a 1997 Brazilian thriller film directed by Bruno Barreto and produced by his parents Lucy and Luiz Carlos Barreto.
 It is a dramatized version of the 1969 kidnapping of the United States Ambassador to Brazil, Charles Burke Elbrick, by members of Revolutionary Movement 8th October (MR-8) and Ação Libertadora Nacional (ALN).

 It was nominated as Best Foreign Language Film at the 70th Academy Awards.

 Background

-The film is "loosely based" on the 1979 memoir O Que É Isso, Companheiro? (in English: What Was That, Man?), written by politician Fernando Gabeira.
+The film is "loosely based" on the 1979 memoir O Que É Isso, Companheiro? (in English: What Was That, Comrade?), written by politician Fernando Gabeira.
 In 1969, as a member of Revolutionary Movement 8th October (MR-8), a student guerrilla group, he participated in the abduction of the United States ambassador to Brazil, negotiating to gain release of leftist political prisoners.
 MR-8 was protesting the recent takeover of Brazil by a military government and seeking the release of political prisoners.
 But, the military further increased its repression of dissent, MR-8 and ALN members were tortured by the police, and democracy was not re-established in Brazil until 1985.

 Gabeira later became a journalist and politician, elected as congressman from the Green Party.